ihpar/katip-fs/README.md

 - See live preview(S)
 [old editor](https://katip.netlify.app/old) and
 [new editor](https://katip.netlify.app)
-- please do not contribute
+- please do not contribute... yet :-)

 ## Ingredients
 ### Frontend